 - actual-primary (deprecated) try to determine the name of the node which appears to be the actual primary.
 This only a guess, because it is not generally unique in split brain situations!
 Don't use this macro.
 Instead, use is-primary on those nodes you are interested in.
-The explanations from section 1.3 also apply to get-primary versus actual-primary analogously. - is-alive Boolean value indicating whether all other nodes participating in mydata are reachable / healthy. - uuid (global) Show the unique identifier created by create-cluster or by create-uuid.
+The explanations from section 1.3 also apply to get-primary versus actual-primary analogously. - is-alive Boolean value indicating whether all other nodes participating in mydata are reachable / healthy. - global-sync-limit-value (global) Report the maximum parallelism degree of sync, as configurable via set-global-sync-limit. - uuid (global) Report the unique identifier created by create-cluster or by create-uuid.
 Hint: this is immutable, and it is firmly bound to the /mars/ filesystem.
 It can only be destroyed by deleting the whole filesystem (see section 4.2). - tree (global) Indicate symlink tree version (see mars-for-kernel-developers.pdf).